tutors-sdk/tutors-reference-manual/unit-1-fundamentals/note-10-properties/note.md

 The tutors reader will render talks using the [Adobe PDF Embed API](https://developer.adobe.com/document-services/docs/overview/pdf-embed-api/).
 An alternative reader based on the [Mozilla pdf.js](https://mozilla.github.io/pdf.js/) project is also available.

-To mozilla by default in all Talks:
+To use Mozilla by default in all Talks:

 ~~~yaml
 defaultPdfReader: mozilla
 ~~~

-To use Adove:
+To use Adobe:

 ~~~yaml
 defaultPdfReader: adobe